stat4reg/Causal_CNN/README.md

 DGPs
 ----

-Three different Data generating processes were considered in the simulation study.
+Two different Data generating processes were considered in the simulation study.

 ### First DGP